 The ACEs Aware initiative, led by the Office of the California Surgeon General (CA-OSG) and the California Department of Health Care Services (DHCS), is an innovative public health approach that forms the foundation of California's ambitious goal to reduce ACEs and toxic stress in California by half in one generation.
-Effective January 1, 2020, DHCS began paying Medi-Cal providers for conducting ACE screenings for children and adults up to age 65 with full-scope Medi-Cal.
-CA-OSG and DHCS are partnering with organizations across the California health care system and communities to ensure that these providers have the training, tools, and resources they need to effectively incorporate ACE screening and the appropriate responses, including strategies for mitigating toxic stress, into patient care.
+Effective January 1, 2020, DHCS began paying Medi-Cal clinicians for conducting ACE screenings for children and adults up to age 65 with full-scope Medi-Cal.
+CA-OSG and DHCS are partnering with organizations across the California health care system and communities to ensure that these clinical teams have the training, tools, and resources they need to effectively incorporate ACE screening and the appropriate responses, including strategies for mitigating toxic stress, into patient care.
+Please note, to be as inclusive as possible, this Roadmap refers to "clinical team members," rather than "health care providers" throughout the document.

-The purpose of this Trauma-Informed Network of Care Roadmap is to provide health care providers, clinics, community-based organizations, and social service agencies with guidance on the key elements and milestones for establishing a robust and effective system for responding to ACE screenings and mitigating the toxic stress response in their community.
-This document outlines these milestones - for health care providers and clinics, as well as for communities - in a specific and actionable manner that can be applied in a variety of settings and contexts.
+The purpose of this Trauma-Informed Network of Care Roadmap is to provide health care clinical teams, community-based organizations, and social service agencies with guidance on the key elements and milestones for establishing a robust and effective system for responding to ACE screenings and mitigating the toxic stress response in their community.
+This document outlines these milestones - for health care clinical teams, as well as for communities - in a specific and actionable manner that can be applied in a variety of settings and contexts.

-The Network of Care Milestones for Providers and Clinics include:
+The Network of Care Milestones for Clinical Teams include: